anotherhadi/markdown-table-of-contents/README.md

         Depth of the table of contents (1,2,...,6).
 2 will print only H1 and H2 (default 3)
   -indent string
         Indentation string ('  ','tab') (default "  ")
+  -start-by int
+        Start by specific header (1,2,...,6).
+2 will start by H2 (default 1)
 ```

 ## Example